 Ranchers is a great kids’ Google font choice for cowboy-themed books, events, or educational materials.

-Luckiest Guy is another bold and quirky Google font for kids that has a playful style that can be used for headings, branding, events, parties, and fun educational materials.
+Luckiest Guy is another bold and quirky Google font for kids that has a playful style that can be used for headings, events, parties, and fun educational materials.

 I can’t decide whether Holtwood has a Hollywood feel to it or more of a Western feel.
 Either way, it is a bold font choice for events or materials where you need to capture kids’ attention.